 Many VCS organisations are contracted by the council to deliver services for local residents.

 The Islington Voluntary and Community Sector Partnership Grants Programme 2021-2024 is now closed for applications.
 The programme will run from 1 January 2021 to 31 March 2024.
-Please visit this page for more information.

 The council’s Local Initiatives Fund provides small grants for activities and improvements in Islington’s neighbourhoods.